 Colorado is a year round destination, but the seasons will dictate what you do.
 For those wanting to hike, backpack, bike, or camp, look to visit in summer.
 Temperatures can get high, but you’ll be clear of snow.

 For skiers and snowboarders, visit Colorado in the winter for optimal snow conditions.
+Just note that several of the roads throughout the national parks close during this time.
+Make sure you do proper research before your trip.

 Extend Your Trip